-Best time to visit the mainland
+Best time for the mainland

-Bear in mind that heavy snowfall can affect transfers by making driving quite challenging and in some cases, small mountainous villages may get temporarily cut off by the snow.
+Bear in mind that heavy snowfall can affect transfers by making driving quite challenging and, in some cases, small mountainous villages may get temporarily cut off by the snow.

-Holidays and Festivals
+Visit during Holidays and Festivals

-Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Assumption, on August 15th.
+Most celebrations and fairs are religion-oriented and take place during the summer, with the most significant one being the Dormition of the Virgin Mary on August 15th.
 This is a great opportunity to join the locals and have fun the traditional way.

 Although Greece is not the first destination that comes to your mind when thinking about Christmas, numerous mountainous areas such as Karpenisi, Pelion, Drama and Trikala turn into true winter wonderlands on the occasion of Christmas, while the Nea Year’s Eve firework show in Athens is quite impressive.

-If you choose this time of the year for your trip to Greece, keep in mind that rural destinations get busy and the streets of big cities are empty, while museums and other attractions might be closed for a few days.
-(Note that Orthodox dates for easter may vary from the Catholic one)
+If you choose this time of the year for your trip to Greece, keep in mind that rural destinations get busy and the streets of big cities are relatively empty, while museums and other attractions might be closed for a few days.
+(Note that Orthodox dates for Easter may differ from the Catholic ones).